ZYostSass/EPL-Card-Reader-Interface/README.md

 - Runs flask

 This should make it so that this project 'just runs' every time on unix-compatible shells.
 (DM Mikayla if this doesn't work on Windows and we'll try to sort it out.
-Might need to install the bash shell that comes with Windows 10: https://superuser.com/a/1059340)
+Might need to install the [bash shell](https://superuser.com/a/1059340) that comes with Windows 10)

 If you need to add a dependency from pip, add a new line to requirements.txt with the dependency name, exactly as you would write it for a normal `pip install`, as soon as someone else pulls down your changes we'll all have the dependency installed immediately.